nobias-fht/advanced-scripting/docs/course/introduction/debugging.md

 Better be prepared then! :muscle:

 !!!Question
-    Find the errors in the following macro:
+    Find the errors in the following macro and correct them:

     ```javascript title="A buggy macro"
     // Starting value